 Panic disorder a disorder caused by fear and anxiety which follow one after the other, creating a vicious loop characterised by recurring and regular panic attacks.
 A panic attack is an unexpected episode of intense fear and associated physical symptoms of anxiety.

-Of course it is natural to experience fear at time, however, for someone with a panic disorder these fear and anxiety filled feelings are incredibly intense, occur on a regular basis and can arise at any given time, usually for no obvious reasons, making their daily life very hard to live.
+Of course, it is natural to experience fear at times.
+However, for someone with a panic disorder, these fears and anxiety-filled feelings are incredibly intense, occur on a regular basis, and can arise at any given time, usually for no obvious reasons, making their daily life very hard to live.
 This makes panic disorder unpredictable, which can add to the associated fear and anxiety.

 A common type of therapy is cognitive behavioural therapy (CBT) with panic disorder counsellors, although other talking therapies may also be suitable.
 Antidepressant medication is sometimes also used to treat panic disorder and research indicates that this is successful in over half of cases of panic disorder.

 These are all areas that may also be explored in depth by a therapist who will work towards symptom relief and improvement of the condition.